Samstiles/friendly-validator.js/README.md

 // because all values passed all validations, there is no err, continue to next code
 ```

-Validate 1 value, which fails
+Validate 1 value, which fails validations... and returns a simple  `{ input_that_contained_error: 'error message' }` for the failed validation rule.
 ```javascript
 var phone = '5064555555';
 var err = validate({value: phone, rule: 'isMinLength(25)'}); // phone fails this validation test